SERG-Delft/REMLA/assignments/a1-images-and-releases.md

 - Make sure that all repositories are public so your peers and examiners can access your results.
 - The choice of the programming language is up to the group.
 The only restriction is that the language must have a dedicated package registry on GitHub.

+{:.info}
+Public repository access is of utmost importance, so your peers and examiners have access.

 ## Tasks per Repository